Digital collaboration

 Purposeful

-A purposeful and aligned product vision statement helps to ensure that the product team is working towards a meaningful and valuable goal, that the product is well-integrated with the company's overall strategy, and that the product is positioned for long-term success.
+A purposeful and aligned product vision statement helps to make sure that the product team is working towards a meaningful and valuable goal, that the product is well-integrated with the company's overall strategy, and that the product is positioned for long-term success.

 Aspirational

-It orients your team to the future and paints a picture of what your product aims to achieve.
-It should articulate the product's mission and how it will change the lives of its users.
-When the vision is aspirational, it energizes the team to push beyond their comfort zone and pursue bold ideas.
+Your product vision should orient your team to the future and paint a picture of what your product aims to achieve.
+It should articulate the product's mission and how it will change the lives of its users in a way that energizes your team to pursue bold ideas.

 Customer-focused